YunchaoYang/LCsolutions_Cpp_Python/Cpp/threading/thread.md

 ```cpp
 std::thread thObj(<CALLBACK>);
 ```
+New Thread will start just after the creation of new object and will execute the passed callback in parallel to thread that has started it.
+Moreover, any thread can wait for another to exit by calling join() function on that thread’s object.

+### Differentiating between threads

+- `std::thread::get_id()`
+Member function, gives id of _associated thread object_ i.e.
+`std::thread::get_id()`
+If std::thread object does not have an associated thread then get_id() will return a default constructed std::thread::id object i.e. ``not any thread.``

+- `std::this_thread::get_id()`
+To get the identifier for the _current thread_ use,

+- `std::thread::id`
+`std::thread::id` is a Object, it can be compared and printed on console too.

 ### Pass Arguments to Threads
 To Pass arguments to thread’s associated callable object or function just pass additional arguments to the std::thread constructor.
 By default all arguments are copied into the `internal storage of new thread`.